SticsRPacks/SticsOnR/README.md

   - Returning specific outputs daily data for each usm with possible dates and variables filtering
   - Parallelizing simulations runs, and execution time display

+Be aware that for the moment, it **is not possible** to get daily outputs for an `inter-cropping` use case.
+This will be implemented in future developments.

 As the `run_stics` function, the `stics_wrapper` operates on directories containing text stics input files.